 - Learn about the everyday lives of the residents who once called Pompeii home

 Friendly tip: Remember to wear comfortable shoes; there are many cobblestones, and a lot of walking is required.
-You can join a group tour with a guide at the gate if there are available places, but ideally, book a guided tour before you get there to ensure you don’t miss out.
+If there are available places, you can join a group tour with a guide at the gate, but ideally, book a guided tour before you get there to ensure you don’t miss out.
 Pompeii is better seen with a guide.

 Capri